SirGnip/ClipDashboard/notes.md

     - for path to diff tool
 - drag and drop implementation for ListView https://coderanch.com/t/658527/java/Implement-drag-drop-ListView-custom
 - in addition to filtering, have something that counts how many times a given regex matches?
 Or, maybe just use the "filter" and then the "stats" to count the lines in the clipboard after the filtre.
+- center, wordwrap
+- can i use the features I have to wrap html tags around a list of text?

 # Bugs